playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/branch-workflows.md

 ## Continuous delivery

-If your application is a long-lived product which will be continuously updated.
-For example, every day, every week or every month.
-You may wish to use a continuous delivery workflow.
+If your application is a long-lived product which will be continuously updated, for example, a new release every week, you may wish to use a continuous delivery workflow.

 ![Continuous Delivery][3]